amianjt/office-js-docs-pr/docs/includes/file-get-started-excel-angular.md

 # Build an Excel add-in using Angular

-In this article, you'll walk you through the process of building an Excel add-in using Angular and the Excel JavaScript API.
+In this article, Darren will walk you through the process of building an Excel add-in using Angular and the Excel JavaScript API.

 ## Prerequisites